soat-fiap/bmb.production/README.md

     - Status changes cannot be rolled back.
     - If the order status is `Completed`, it should be removed from the orders list.
 - **Events**:
-    - An `OrderStatusUpdated` event should be triggered on every status change operation.
+    - An `OrderStatusChanged` event should be triggered on every status change operation.

 # Use Cases